dpulitano/reverendsal/src/index.md

 ## Fee Schedule

-In my Morris Plains office - $200
+In my Morris Plains office - $250

-At your selected NJ location - $250 plus travel expenses.
+At your selected NJ location - $350

-In NY - $300 plus travel expenses.
+In NY or PA - $400

 ## Contact Information